CONTACT: Joseph Annett, 503-823-2934, email@example.com

 This work is not to be confused with the large-scale, neighborhood-wide Piedmont Sewer Repair Project, which is currently being designed by Engineering Services and will begin construction later in 2015.

-The work at these three locations in the Piedmont neighborhood of North Portland has been delayed.
-Open trench repair work on the public sewer main is anticipated to occur between December 2014 and early 2015, which will be followed by the cured-in-place-pipe lining installation.
-We anticipate all of this work to be completed by the end of February 2015.
+The citywide 2014-2015 CIPP lining work has been delayed and is anticipated to begin spring 2015 at locations throughout the city.
+The CIPP lining schedule for the above three locations in the Piedmont neighborhood of North Portland is uncertain at this time.
+Neighbors and businesses will be notified in advance of the work.
+Open trench repair work on the public sewer main will occur before the cured-in-place-pipe lining installation.
 Keep in mind that schedules are always subject to changes due to weather, supply availability, or other issues in the field.

-You will receive a notice from the city's construction contractor at your door prior to the work beginning in your area.
+You will receive a notice from the city's construction contractor at your door prior to the work beginning on your block.
 The notice for the lining process will include a date that the liner will be installed.

-The work at your location will consist of the following phases:
+The work at these three locations will consist of the following phases:

 - Jet cleaning of the sewer main